padilladaniela/School_District_Analysis/README.md

 ## Results

 - How is the district summary affected?
+- The district summary is very efected by us removing the ninth grade scores.
+We removed 461 students out of 39,170 students.

 - How is the school summary affected?
+- The school summary is also not very affected by the changes.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- Prior to replacing the ninth grader's math and reading scores for THS, the school was doing relatevely low with as 65% overall passing percentage.
+After our changes, their overall passing percentange increaded to 91%.

 #*Step 3.
 Refactor the code in Step 2 to replace the math scores with NaN.**